snoups/remnashop/README.md

 After making changes, you need to restart the container for the updates to take effect.

+> [!IMPORTANT]
-> **Important**: Currently, translation persistence during bot updates is not supported.
+> Currently, translation persistence during bot updates is not supported.
-> When updating, your previous assets will be archived in: `/opt/remnashop/assets_backup/`
+> When updating, your previous assets will be archived in: `/opt/remnashop/assets/*.bak`

 # 💸 Project Support